NilsNiggemann/PMFRG.jl/README.md

 # PMFRG.jl
-`PMFRG` is a Julia package used to compute observables for spin-$`1/2`$ Heisenberg models of the form
+`PMFRG` is a Julia package used to compute observables for spin- $1/2$ Heisenberg models of the form
 ```math
 H = \sum_{ij} J_{ij} \vec{S}_i \cdot \vec{S}_j
 ```